Last Updated on May 25, 2026

 Visiting the Alhambra – what to expect

-If you plan on visiting the Alhambra on your own, without a guide, you can rent an interactive audio guide for €6 ( it’s not included in the ticket price ).
-It comes in 5 languages ( English, Spanish, German, Italian and French ).
-It’s a great way to learn about the history of the place and get more information about what you’re actually looking at.
+If you plan on visiting the Alhambra on your own, without a guide, you can rent an interactive audio guide for about €6 (might be a bit more now).
+It comes in 5 languages (English, Spanish, German, Italian and French).
+If you’re not familiar with the history of Alhambra,, it might be a good idea to rent one, so you know what you’re actually looking at.

 Alcazaba